tencentyun/intlcloud-documents/yehe_doc/视频服务/移动直播 SDK/SDK 下载/SDK 集成/Android_intl_en.md

 ## Configuring License

-Click [Get License](https://console.cloud.tencent.com/live/license) to obtain a trial license.
-For more information, please see [Applying for a Trial License](https://intl.cloud.tencent.com/document/product/1071/38546).
+Log in to the CSS console, go to **MLVB SDK** > **[License Management](https://console.intl.cloud.tencent.com/live/license)**, and click **Get License** to obtain a trial license.
+For detailed directions, see [Applying for trial license](https://intl.cloud.tencent.com/document/product/1071/38546).
 You will get two strings: a license URL and a decryption key.

-Before you use the features of MLVB Enterprise Edition in your application, complete the following configurations (preferably in the application class).
+Before you use LiteAVSDK features in your application, complete the following configurations (preferably in the application class).

 <dx-codeblock>
 ::: java java